recto/udacity_frontend/P6_Mobile_Portofolio/README.md

 * Removed link to style.css and added those styles inline in index.html.

 ### Changes for pizza.html
+#### Scroll optimization
-It appeared updatePositions in views/js/main.js caused rendering views/images/pizza.png when scrolling.
-Since it does not add much value to the size, this function is removed.
+It appeared updatePositions in views/js/main.js caused rendering views/images/pizza.png when scrolling. document.body.scrollTop is moved from the for loop to the outside of the loop.
+This makes scrolling faster.
+FPS is nearly 60fps.
+To make it faster than that, it's probably the best to stop moving pizza images in the background.
+But I keep the move at this time as I am not sure if stop moving images is accepted.
+#### Size slider optimization
+determineDx was simplified to avoid unnecessary calculation based on element properties.

 ---
 Description from the original project